ronvic12/das/review.md

 <img width="935" alt="Screen Shot 2022-06-06 at 1 50 24 AM" src="https://user-images.githubusercontent.com/58205103/172128787-217d852f-a624-4d46-a84b-ca800c25e25d.png">

-- This map level design starts with a very simple spike trap on the **first layer of the cave** and there are only two slime enemies.
+- This map level design starts with a very simple spike trap on the **first layer of the cave** and there are only two [green slime enemies](https://user-images.githubusercontent.com/58205103/172133122-672c2ce3-3378-493f-8244-86185c618969.png).
 As you go deeper into the **second layer of the cave**, you notice there are more green slime enemies that is been spawn and spawning more traps and introduce new trap called "the raining spikes".
-Once you reach out to the **purple layer of the cave**,
+Once you reach out to the **purple layer of the cave**, there will be more and more enemies will be spawn and the introduction of blueslime enemies and redslime enemies

 ## Press Kit and Trailer